A review of Cathay Pacific Business Class from Adelaide to Hong Kong, flying the A330-300.

 |Redemption points:||45,000 Asia Miles one way, or 80,000 return|

-Recently, I had the opportunity to fly from Adelaide to Hong Kong before hopping on Emirates first class to Europe.
-You can read more about how routing award flights via Hong Kong could save you hundreds of dollars in this post
+Recently, I had the opportunity to fly from Adelaide to Hong Kong before taking an Emirates First Class journey to Europe.
+You can read more about how routing award flights via Hong Kong could save you hundreds of dollars in this post.

-Check in and lounge access
+Check-in and lounge access

 As an international business class passenger, I had use of the domestic Qantas Club, the only OneWorld lounge at Adelaide Airport.
 My flight was due to depart at 6.25 am, and I arrived just before 5 am (the time the domestic Qantas Club opens).

 Staff completed my check-in quickly, and within five minutes, I was on my way to the Qantas Club.
 The Adelaide Qantas Club is fairly unremarkable, but it's a pleasant enough space to relax in for a while.
 I ordered a latte and thumbed through the papers whilst I waited for the boarding call.

 I set off to the gate as soon as the flight was called, as I still needed to clear international security prior to boarding.
 The security clearance didn't take long and boarding commenced shortly thereafter.

 Onboard Cathay Pacific business class A330

 The Cathay Pacific business class A330 cabin features 39 seats in a reverse herringbone configuration.
 The 1-2-1 layout provides aisle access for all passengers.
 This avoids disturbances by other passengers getting in and out of their seats.